 We are proud to be apart of such a wonderful group of people all across the board, no matter what group you run with, which part of the country you are from, or how big your herd is.

 We love the Longhorn life…and raising Texas Longhorns the way we also have.

 Our heifers are OCV'd when they are branded.
 We contact state health departments concerning transportation to other states.

 All of our recipient cows are put through a booster program to make sure we have healthy calves out of healthy cows.

 Our bulls are turned out and brought back in the same times every year.
-We use the simple schedule of turning them out on Memorial Day and bringing them in Labor Day for summer breeding.
-This allows us to concentrate our calves from the beginning of March to the end of May.
+We use to turn them out Memorial Day to Labor Day.
+But in 2016 when we moved to Rochelle we started a heavy rotational grazing program.
+With that required us to dry lot over the winter.
+Our normal calving operation would put calves in March.
+March is a tough time of year for us.
+So now we run bulls late June to the end of September.
+This allows us to concentrate our calves from the beginning of April to the end of June.
 Our winter breeding co-exists with Thanksgiving and Valentine's Day.
 Again allowing us to concentrate our calves at the very end of August until the middle of November.
 Many breeders that face the possibility of cold winters and hot summers have a similar breeding schedule.
 This also allows us to manage our bulls to make sure they are healthy and capable for breeding when the time comes.

 This close cluster of calves allows us to get our weaning schedules as close as possible.
 We try to wean twice a year for efficiency purposes and this schedule allows us to do that.